 If yes, what tests are required and when must these samples be collected?
 (Note: The sample MUST be collected within the testing time frame required by your destination country.
 Some tests may take a long time for the results to be returned and/or some countries require a waiting period after testing and before entry into the destination country.)

-5. Are any treatments requires by your destination country?
+5. Are any treatments required by your destination country?